Kansas vs. Missouri: Sportsbook promo codes, odds, spread, over/under - December 9

 Kansas vs. Missouri: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-Two hot squads hit the court when the Kansas Jayhawks (8-1) host the Missouri Tigers (7-2) on Saturday, December 9, 2023 at 5:15 PM ET.
-The Jayhawks are putting their four-game winning streak on the line versus the Tigers, who have won four in a row.
+The Kansas Jayhawks (8-1) will look to extend a four-game winning streak when they host the Missouri Tigers (7-2) at 5:15 PM ET on Saturday, December 9, 2023.
+The Tigers have also won four games in a row.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Kansas vs. Missouri matchup.
+In this article, you can find odds and spreads for the Kansas vs. Missouri matchup across multiple sportsbooks.

 Kansas vs. Missouri Game Info